 - Health: e.g. Quantified self, games for health, health benefits

 - Culture: e.g. Ludification, history of games and gamification

 The Tampere University of Technology Gamification Group is looking for 1-3 researchers on gamification, AR/VR/MR, or eSports.
 Depending on the background of the selected candidate(s), the position can be either Postdoctoral Researcher, Doctoral Student or Project Researcher.
 Work is mainly composed of research-related activities including conducting empirical research, writing articles, acquiring (or assisting in acquiring) further funding and co-organizing seminars and other events related to research projects and the candidate’s research topic.
 However, the job description also includes a smaller portion of teaching-related activities, especially establishing a course related to gamification, VR/AR/MR and related topics and teaching on the course.
 Moreover, depending on the research project, the candidate is expected to interact with the society and industry.
 The position is strongly research-focused on all levels.

+The Gamification Group backed up by Tampere University of Technology will jointly develop a competitive MSCA IF proposal with the applicant.
+The applicant is offered paid trip (1 week) to Tampere, Finland to prepare the application.
+Tampere University of Technology is committed to fund a salaried third year on top of the MSCA IF funding.
 Tampere University of Technology (TUT) is committed to fund in addition to the two years of the fellowship a third year for successfully completed European Fellowships (in the Gamification Group (GG) / Pervasive Computing lead by Dr. Juho Hamari).
 Continue reading

 Part of the “Decision Analytics, Mobile Services, and Service Science” – track